Crinan Canal Skipper's Guide

-Our Skipper’s Guide tells you everything you need to know about boating on the Caledonian Canal.
-Along with important safety advice, you’ll find details of moorings, facilities and much more.
+Our Skipper’s Guide tells you everything you need to know about boating on the Crinan Canal.
+In addition to important safety advice and tips on how to transit the canal, you’ll find details of local facilities and more.

 - Do relax and take your time.

 - Do not speed in the waterway, this damages banks and affects other waterway users